buildpacks/rfcs/text/0000-danger-zone.md

 # What it is
 [what-it-is]: #what-it-is

 Currently, the `pack` CLI has a `--volume` flag that allows users to expose a local filesystem location as a read-only volume mount into the `/platform` directory.
 This change should generalize that flag and allow it to mount a local filesystem location as a read-write volume mount into any location within the build container.
+If a user chooses to mount at any specification-reserved files system location (e.g. `/cnb` or `/layers`), a warning should be displayed.

 # How it Works
 [how-it-works]: #how-it-works